JaceDeane/pokeRGBplus/TO DO.md

 - (!)
 Border tiles from Route 16 to Route 17 (Western side)

 - (!)
-Cycling Road doesn't make the player mount their Bicycle automatically

-- (!)
 Cycling Road should force play the bike music when cycling -- is this behaviour exclusive to Gen I?
 (Gen II reloads map music between connections)

 - Rockets don't disappear after beating the Super Nerd (? or the head Grunt) in Mount Moon B2F [However, this is how it behaves in Gen I]